You are listening to the Sean Hannity Radio Show Podcast.

 Probably the Republicans.

-All right, that of course, the incendiary rhetoric of the left that we get day in and day out, and it never stops.
+All right, that, of course, the incendiary rhetoric of the left that we get day in and day out, and it never stops.

-Where is it led us to?
+Where has it led us to?

-What does it led us to?
+What has it led us to?

-Oh, we have a nightly Shakespeare play with Trump look alike gets assassinated every night.
+Oh, we have a nightly Shakespeare play with Trump lookalike gets assassinated every night.

-Just stop for a second and think, oh, what if Obama was hearing this?
+Just stop for a second and think: oh, what if Obama was hearing this?

 What if this was during the Obama years?